 I started dreaming up salmon recipes and my mind wandered back to those fish ribs.
 I thought it would be fun to make rib-inspired salmon skewers with maple barbecue sauce.
 They ended up being a huge hit!

-Using boneless salmon filets meant these skewers were much easier to eat.
+Using boneless salmon filets meant these skewers were much easier to eat than actual fish ribs.
 And the paleo maple barbecue sauce that I made had the perfect sweet-spicy balance and carmelized beautifully on the grill.